adambard/learnxinyminutes-docs/haxe.html.markdown

 import haxe.ds.*;

 /*
-   you can also import classes in a special way, enabling them to extend the functionality of other classes.
+   You can also import classes in a special way, enabling them to extend the functionality of other classes like a "mixin".
 More on 'using' later.
  */
 using StringTools;